brianium/nav-button/README.md

 Window:

-To use it on the window, you will need to include the script in the `head` of your document.
+To use it on the window, you will need to include `nav-button` via a script tag in your document.

+The `window` variable will have two properties: `nav-button`, and `nav-button-react`.

 ```html
 <script src="/nav-button/dist/index.js"></script>